 - Fresh Start.
 For some addicts, all they really need is a fresh start in their lives.
 Drinking with friends may have gotten out of hand, or kicking a marijuana habit may seem impossible.
-Outpatient treatment introduces recovering addicts to new people, allows them to work through underlying issues and teaches them life skills that can be used to rebuild their lives.
+The outpatient treatment introduces recovering addicts to new people, allows them to work through underlying issues, and teaches them life skills that can be used to rebuild their lives.

 How Long is Treatment?